To Grow or Not To Grow? (DP IB Business Management): Revision Note

 • While many firms grow, others do not or they intentionally choose to remain small

-They offer a more personalised service and focus on building relationships with their customers (excellent customer service)
+• They offer a more personalised service and focus on building strong relationships with their customers through excellent customer service

-Rapid growth can cause diseconomies of scale which can be difficult to deal with and so many owners choose to avoid these
+• Rapid growth can lead to diseconomies of scale, such as reduced efficiency or increased costs, which many owners choose to avoid

 • Changes in technology often favour large scale operations but others can work to the advantage of small firms